Nima-Khodabandelou/REST_API_MAVEN_PostgreSQL/README.md

 The repo is cloned to hard-drive on a specific folder.
 ##
-The Spring JAR file is generated on https://start.spring.io website considering relevant dependencies (i.e. Spring Boot Devtools, Spring Web, PostgreSQL Driver, and Spring Data JPA).
+The Spring JAR file is generated on https://start.spring.io website considering relevant dependencies, i.e. Spring Boot Devtools, Spring Web, PostgreSQL Driver, and Spring Data JPA ( One may add H2 in-memory database dependency instead of external RDMS in order to be completely focused on the backend (and frontend if any) section(s) of the project; however, this is not the case with current development approach).
 ##
 The generated JAR file is extracted in the project folder on hard-drive.
+The project is pre-configured by Spring Boot under the hood and several files and folders are available to start the software development process.

 ##
-Using an appropriate IDE (Intellij Idea in our case), the project folder is opened and the newly added files are committed and pushed to the GitHub repo.
+Using an appropriate IDE (Intellij Idea in the current approach), the project folder is opened and the newly added files are committed and pushed to the GitHub repo.
 ##
-The project is pre-configured by Spring Boot under the hood and several files and folders are available to start the software development process.
-##
-The developer may use H2 in-memory database instead of external RDMS such as PostgreSQL in order to be completely focused on the backend (and frontend if any) section(s) of the project and external RDMS would be considered later on; however, this is not the case with our development approach.